ursinn/spigot-oitc/Advanced-Config/README.md

 BungeeMode: false 		# Use BungeeCord / Singel Arena Mode
 Metrics: true     		# Use Metrics
 UpdateCheck: true 		# Use the Update Checker
+AutoHeal: false       # Automatic Heal when Killing a Player
 GameEnd:          		# Game End Commands
   Arena:          		# For the Arena
   - ''